adityaarakeri/super-scripts/README.md

 | [Youtube_Playlist_To_Mp3](https://github.com/adityaarakeri/super-scripts/tree/master/scripts/Youtube_Playlist_To_Mp3) | [zealberth](https://github.com/zealberth) |

-## Contribuition Guidelines
+## Contribution Guidelines
-- Make a **separate folder** for your script.
+- Create a **separate folder** for your script inside the [scripts](#) folder.
 - The script can be in any language.

-- Script and folder naming convention (Use underscore only)
+- Script and folder naming convention (Only use underscore):
 	- :x: Script Name
 	- :x: Folder-Name
 	- :x: folder_name
 	- :heavy_check_mark: Script_Name
 	- :heavy_check_mark: Folder_Name

 - The folder should contain the following:
 	- Main Script
 	- Supporting files for the script
 	- A separate `README.md` file with proper documentation.

+## Adding your Project to the List of Scripts

-**note**: feel free to add your project to the list of scripts.
-They have been arranged in alphabetical order according to Script folder name.
+Please feel free to add your project to the list of scripts.
+They have been arranged in alphabetical order according to script folder name.